-Generally, youth sports are fun, character development opportunities that enable players to find a love for exercise.
+Generally, youth sports are fun, character-developing opportunities that enable players to find a love for exercise.
 Yet, the rate in which players drop out after the age of 13 has drastically increased in the last decade.
 In fact, 70 percent of kids quit sports by age 13, but why is that?
 There are, of course, numerous factors that come into play, but according to Changing the Game Project, the car ride home after the game can be a make or break moment for many young players.

 After a particularly bad loss or performance, children are already critiquing themselves.
 They don’t need to hear further negative critique from their parent as well.
 With that in mind, here are a few tips for all parents to keep in mind on the ride home.

 - Work through the game together.
 What could have went better in the game?
-What could he have done differently to get a different result?
+What could he/she have done differently to get a different result?
 Have this discussion hours after the game when your child has had some time to cool down.
 Let your child lead this discussion as you don’t want to appear too critical of your child’s performance.
 Instead, help your child reflect and develop an action plan to learn from this experience.

 - Offer supportive affirmations.
-Remain positive, let your child know that how much you enjoy watching her play, that there’s always a “next time,” and that at the end of the day, “it’s just a game.”
+Remain positive, let your child know that how much you enjoy watching him/her play, that there’s always a “next time,” and that at the end of the day, “it’s just a game.”
 Most importantly, let your child know that regardless of what happens out on the field, you’ll love and support them no matter what.